ThibaultJanBeyer/DragSelect/README.md

 ### Writing a fully custom solution

-> /!\ only use this when you know what you're doing.
-Support is limited /!\

 In case you want to build something completely custom on top of DragSelect, we got you covered!
 You can use `.break` for this.
 You heard right, break is back baby :)

 This utility to override DragSelects internal functionality allows you to write it all yourself: You can write your own drag and drop but you can also write your own selection:

 #### Example

+> /!\ only use break when you know what you're doing.
+Support is limited /!\

 ```JavaScript
 ds.subscribe('predragmove', ({ isDragging, isDraggingKeyboard }) => {